 As an athlete, you know how important it is to stay in shape throughout the year.
 But with the cold weather and shorter days, it can be easy to relax too much during the offseason.

 That’s why we’ve put together a list of winter endurance sports that will help you avoid burnout and stay in shape all year long.
-From cross-country skiing to speed skating, these activities will keep you active and engaged during the offseason and will get you to the finish line faster when spring arrives!
+Think of this as your winter sports blog!
+From cross-country skiing to speed skating, these activities will keep you active and engaged during the offseason and will get you to the finish line faster when spring arrives.

 A great way to enjoy the winter scenery while getting some exercise

 I spoke to a coach at the US Olympic Training Center once and she mentioned that some of the highest VO2 max readings are from the cross-country skiers.
-That includes the highest reading ever recorded.
-Highest ever, even higher than Lance Armstrong after he won the cycling world championships.
+Even higher than Lance Armstrong after he won the cycling world championships.
 All that pushing, striding, and gliding across snowy terrain takes a lot of energy.
-It seems to create monsters of endurance.
+It seems to create “top endurance sports monsters” of endurance.